 - details of internal and external support services available to assist in the transition into life and study in Australia.
-Such services include welfare services, accommodation services, academic and career advice, IT support, and student learning assistance, English language support and social inclusion activities - · legal, emergency and health services - · safety and awareness relevant to life in Australia - information on how to see assistance for and report an incident that impacts significantly on your well-being, including critical incidents - · facilities and resources - organisational policies and procedures including course progress, attendance monitoring, deferral, suspension and cancellation, course transfer and complaints and appeals - student visa conditions relating to course progress.
+Such services include support services, academic services, and career advice, IT support, and student learning assistance - legal, emergency and health services - safety and awareness relevant to life in Australia - information on how to seek assistance for and report an incident that impacts significantly on your wellbeing, including critical incidents - · facilities and resources - organisational policies and procedures including course progress, attendance monitoring, deferral, suspension and cancellation, course transfer and complaints and appeals - student visa conditions relating to course progress.